ninjapiratica/lti-13-platform/NP.Lti13Platform/README.md

 }
 ```

-3. Add the required services to your project:
+3. Add the required services (most configurations are optional, the required configurations are shown):
+**For information regarding configurations, please see the individual projects.*

 ```csharp
 builder.Services